- Companies, promoted by consultants, continually propose that they would like to move to make to order.

 The Effect of Amazon on Online Shopping

-However, for many years, poor e-commerce websites combined with trust issues, and the resistance that many people had to change their shopping habits, restricted online shopping from being much of overall retail sales.
+However, for many years, poor e-commerce websites combined with trust issues, and the resistance that many people had to change their shopping habits, restricted online shopping from overall retail sales.
 However, that is rapidly changing.
 Lots of credit must go to Amazon.
-Amazon set the standard for both web design and customer service that the rest of the online sources were required to emulate.
-Amazon has been so successful that it has been considered a culprit in the closure of Borders and some Best Buy Stores.
+Amazon set the standard for web design and customer service that the rest of the online sources were required to emulate.
+Amazon has been so successful that it has been considered a culprit in Borders’ closure and some Best Buy Stores.

 The Tipping Point

-I believe that it is soon to reach a tipping point, and will see many physical stores close completely or shrink the number of stores they have.
+I believe that it is soon to reach a tipping point and see many physical stores close completely or shrink the number of stores.
 This brings up an essential aspect of the opportunities this presents for product postponement to companies.

 How Customers are Being Habituated to Wait for Their Products, Through Online Shopping

-Buying online is providing more opportunities for assemble to order as consumers are becoming accustomed to waiting a few days or to accept a lead time for their order to arrive by courier.
-Even if the item is stocked.
-This is a change from the time when people went to stores, expecting to walk out with the item in hand.
+Buying online provides more opportunities for assemble to order as consumers are becoming accustomed to waiting a few days or accepting a lead time for their order to arrive by courier.
+Even if the item is stocked, this is a change from when people went to stores, expecting to walk out with the item in hand.
 This may allow companies with online shopping to extend the lead time between ordering and when the product is received, but taking a day or two to assemble the product.

 Once a consumer is prepared to wait two days for their order, they may be willing to wait a few days longer.
 However, these are assembled to order opportunities, not make to order opportunities.
 If some customization is performed on the item (such as monogramming or configuration options), this does not change the fact that this is assembled to order.

-Online sales do not increase the market for made to order item much more than what they have always been.
+Online sales do not increase the market for make to order items much more than they have always been.
 However, assemble to order is a real possibility, and this is a move that has substantial impacts on forecasting.

 Online Shopping Strategic Assessment

 The rise in online shopping is something that companies should include in their supply chain strategy.
-It is not apparent that the move towards online ordering radically changes the strategies that are available to companies.
-Instead, it provides some extra leeway, which can be used to reduce supply chain costs and to postpone the final assembly depending upon the lead assembly time.
+It is not apparent that the move towards online ordering radically changes the available strategies to companies.
+Instead, it provides some extra leeway, which can reduce supply chain costs and postpone the final assembly depending upon the lead assembly time.
 Companies should analyze their assembly period and calculate the costs of expedited shipping.

-Once a customer is willing to accept at least some period to receive a third order, and they may be ready to take a little more lead time.
-It may make sense to cover the costs of expedited shipping to get that extra day to perform the assembly.
-It is a new sales channel, with different requirements than the physical store model that needs to be evaluated on a company to company basis.
+Once a customer is willing to accept at least some period to receive a third order, they may be ready to take a little more lead time.
+It may make sense to cover expedited shipping costs to get that extra day to perform the assembly.
+It is a new sales channel with different requirements than the physical store model that needs to be evaluated on a company-to-company basis.

 Questions to Ask